 On December 12, 2011, the United States Department of Health and Human Services (HHS) approved a Medicaid Section 1115(a) demonstration entitled "Texas Health Transformation and Quality Improvement Program" (Waiver).
 The Waiver expanded existing Medicaid managed care programs and established two funding pools that assist providers with uncompensated care costs (UC Pool) and promote health system transformation (DSRIP Pool).
-The revenue from the two funding pools is recognized as earned throughout the related demonstration year.

-The Waiver was originally effective from December 12, 2011 to September 30, 2016 and extended through December 2017 as the Texas Health and Human Services Commission (HHSC) and the Centers for Medicare and Medicaid Services (CMS) negotiated a longer-term extension.
+The Waiver was originally effective from December 12, 2011 to September 30, 2016 and extended through December 2017 as the Texas Health and Human Services Commission (HHSC) and Centers for Medicare and Medicaid Services (CMS) negotiated a longer-term extension.
 On December 21, 2017, HHSC received an approved extension from CMS for the period of January 1, 2018 through September 30, 2022.
 Among other changes, the approved plan required a change in the methodology used to allocate UC funds and a phase out of the DSRIP program over the five-year period.